Aniangelsuperbat1/code-every-day/2021/July/log.md

 **Today's Progress**: Went back to basics of Python and JavaScript.
 Applied to more jobs as well.

 **Thoughts**: I am at a good place now.
 Getting responses and studying a lot more.

+### Tues.
+August 10th 2021

+**Today's Progress**: Applied to more jobs and thinking of what I need to study on.

+**Thoughts**: I have recently learned there is a lot I need to study and that I do not know but I am all for the challenge.